-Migrating .NET Core projects to the .csproj format
+Migrating .NET Core projects from project.json

 This document will cover migration scenarios for .NET Core projects and will go over the following three migration scenarios: